Apple-Blueberry-Pancakes for Breakfast

 Alternatives and tips

 You notice that your pancake is ready to turn by its surface.
 When the pancake is no longer liquid or mushy, you can easily turn it with a spatula.
 For a change, I used agave syrup as sugar in this recipe.
 Due to the Coronavirus, there was no alternative sweetener available.
 You can also use xylitol, stevia, and Co.
 You can also replace the tonka bean with 1 tsp cinnamon if you don’t have one at home.
 The apple cider vinegar is especially important for the baking powder – as with my chia-buckwheat bread.
 But it is also possible if you use highly carbonated water.
 Then you get the same effect if you don’t have apple cider vinegar at home!
 And for the oat milk, I use vanilla-flavored oat milk, especially here it fits great.

-I also use sunflower oil, oat milk, apples, and blueberries because I want to keep trying to use regional products.
+I also use rapeseed oil, oat milk, apples, and blueberries because I want to keep trying to use regional products.
 Products that don’t come from the other end of the world.
 There are also so many great foods here that we sometimes forget when we chase all these fancy foods.
 There are also real superfoods at home that are also much more sustainable.
 I try to implement this idea more and more in my recipes.
 Even if I will definitely go for “more exotic” foods every now and then.